-The three buttons on the right-hand side of the dialog box

-4 Sequence chain labels: The edit box labeled 'Sequence chain labels' contains one character for each chain possible in GPMAW (eight in total).
+The three buttons on the right-hand side of the dialog box copies the following commands from the pop-up menu: Copy to clipboard (Ctrl+C), Cut to clipboard (Ctrl+X) and Paste from clipboard (Ctrl+V).
+The keyboard shortcuts (in paranthesis) are only active when the focus is on the edit control (i.e. when you are actually editing the sequence).
+Sequence chain labels: The edit box labeled 'Sequence chain labels' contains one character for each chain possible in GPMAW (eight in total).
 The first character in this line will be the label of the first chain in the listed sequence.
 If you enter less than eight characters, GPMAW will fill in the rest automatically.
 N-terminus: / C-terminus: You select the modification of each sequence terminal from either drop-down list box below.
 To edit the content of the drop-down list boxes you must select Edit Edit mass file from the main program menu and select the N-terminal or C-terminal tab (see below 4.2).
 Cross-links Opens the 'Edit cross-links' dialog box (see Chapter 3.5) enabling you to modify cross-links.
 Cross-links are shown in the list box below the button.
 Opens the 'Select modification' dialog box (see Chapter 3.6).
 Unlike when you double-click on the residues in the sequence window, the 'Select modification' dialog box always opens with residue 1 selected.
 Modifications are shown in the list box below the botton.
 Note: Cross-links and modifications can easily be edited from the main sequence window.
 Sequence offset: The sequence offset enables you to specify that the numbering of the sequence should not start with one.
-This is typically used when you cut a sequence out from another sequence or when you are working with a pre- or pro-sequence.
+This is twicelly used when you cut a sequence out from another sequence or when you are working with a pre- or pro-sequence.
 The offset number can be either positive or negative.
 When you have specified an offset, the residue number in the status panel will be shown in red numbers.

 A + A - Change the font size in the edit sequence box in 1-point steps.

-The font is changed dynamically.
-Residues Elemental Determines whether the table on the composition page shows amino acid residue composition or elemental composition.
-The table is updated for every change made to the sequence.
+Determines whether the table on the